Websoft9Archive/ansible-phpapps/roles/MediaWiki/readme.txt

 2. COMPONENTS and Version

-Websoft9 IIS stack ships with the following software versions:
+Websoft9 Mediawiki stack ships with the following software versions:

 ********
 - Mediawiki 1.32